 Its post-war postings included Libya (1952 and 1962), Malaya (1954) and Aden (1962), while single squadrons also served in Cyprus (1964-65).
 It also undertook several tours of Northern Ireland during the Troubles in the 1970s.

 However, the regiment mainly alternated between England and Germany, spending over 20 years in the latter between 1946 and 1991 as part of the British Army of the Rhine.
 One of its German deployments came in 1988, when one squadron was also sent on detachment to West Berlin, just a year before the fall of the Berlin Wall.

-Explore the history and collections of the 14th/20th King's Hussars by visiting the 14th/20th King's Hussars Museum at the Museum of Lancashire.
+Discover more about the 14th/20th King's Hussars by visiting the 14th/20th King's Hussars Museum in Preston.